Photo Courtesy Of Martin Bigum

 WHAT’S YOUR FAVOURITE PLACE TO SEE ART?

 The Metropolitan Museum of Art i NYC.
-Because it is pretty good to stay clear of hype, and yet have the finger on the pulse.
+Because it stays clear of hype, yet keeps a finger on the pulse.
 And the diversity of the whole collection there gives art and its history a kind of needed counterattack.

 HOW DO YOU UNDWIND?